 Financial aid is designed to supplement the financial resources of the student and student's parent(s).
 Financial aid is available through grants, scholarships, loans and part-time employment, funded by federal, state, institutional and private sources.
-At Tulsa Community College, the Financial Aid and Scholarships office is available to assist qualified students to meet the costs of their education.
+At TCC, the Financial Aid and Scholarships office is available to assist qualified students to meet the costs of their education.
 TCC offers tuition waivers and/or scholarships to eligible students.
 For more information, visit the financial aid section of TCC's website: www.tulsacc.edu/finaid.

 What Degrees Are Offered?

 Tulsa Community College awards three degrees: Associate in Arts, Associate in Science, and Associate in Applied Science.
 Each degree requires the completion of a program of study totaling a minimum of 60 credit hours.
-A full-time student can complete degree requirements in two years or less, but many of our students are employed and take longer.
-Tulsa Community College also offers shorter Certificate of Achievement programs designed for students who are not currently studying for an associate degree but who want certification that they have completed a program of study.
+A full-time student can complete degree requirements in two years, but many of our students are employed and take longer.
+TCC also offers shorter Certificate of Achievement programs designed for students who are not currently studying for an associate degree but who want certification that they have completed a program of study.

 Who Can Attend?

 You are eligible to enroll at Tulsa Community College if you are a graduate of an accredited high school or at least 18 years of age and capable of benefiting from the courses offered.
 Special permission may be granted to others.
-Prior to registration, your official transcripts should be sent to: Tulsa Community College, Student Completion Services, Attn: Transcripts, 909 S. Boston, Tulsa, OK 74119 directly from the high school or college you previously attended.
+Prior to registration, your official transcripts should be sent to: Tulsa Community College, Student Completion Services, Attn: Transcripts, 909 S. Boston, Tulsa, OK 74119, directly from the high school or college you previously attended.

 What If I Enroll and Then Can't Attend?

 Students who enroll at Tulsa Community College and are not able to attend should follow the published withdrawal or drop procedures.
 It is the student's responsibility to be sure that unwanted courses are dropped.

 Will My Courses Transfer?

 All state-supported four-year colleges and universities in Oklahoma have an articulation agreement with Tulsa Community College.
 This means that if you earn the Associate in Arts (A.A.) or Associate in Science (A.S.) degree at Tulsa Community College, you automatically satisfy the general education requirements of these four-year colleges or universities.
 The articulation agreement does not apply to out-of-state colleges/universities or to private Oklahoma colleges/universities.
 Any student who wants to be assured that a specific course, group of courses, or degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.
 Many courses in Certificate of Achievement or Associate in Applied Science (A.A.S.) degree programs will also transfer.
-Again, students who want to be assured that a specific course, group of courses, group of courses, or workforce degree program will transfer for equivalent credit should work who want to be assured that a specific course, group of courses, or workforce degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisor or academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisor or contact the senior transfer institution for academic advisement.
+Again, students who want to be assured that a specific course, group of courses, or workforce degree program will transfer for equivalent credit should work with a TCC academic advisor or contact the senior transfer institution for academic advisement.

 What About Student Life?